squidfunk/mkdocs-material/docs/browser-support.md

   boxes due to missing support for [mask images].
 While this cannot be polyfilled, it might be mitigated by hiding icons with [additional CSS].
 - :fontawesome-brands-edge: __Edge 16-18__ – the spacing of some elements might be
-  a little of due to missing support for the [:is pseudo selector], which can be mitigated with some [additional CSS].
+  a little off due to missing support for the [:is pseudo selector], which can be mitigated with some [additional CSS].
 - :fontawesome-brands-internet-explorer: __Internet Explorer__ - no support,
   mainly due to missing support for [custom properties].
 The last version of